covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Build geth (install go if you don’t have it) and other geth developer tools from the root repo with (if you need all the geth related development tools do a “make all”.
+Build Geth (install go if you don’t have it) and other Geth developer tools from the root repo with (if you need all the Geth related development tools do a “make all”.

 {{% code-blocks %}}
 ```json